Selwyn Cobbo

-Selwyn Cobbo (born 5 June 2002) is an Australian professional rugby league footballer who plays as a er, and for the Dolphins in the National Rugby League (NRL).
+Selwyn Cobbo (born 5 June 2002) is an Australian professional rugby league footballer who plays as a er, and for the Dolphins in the National Rugby League.

+He previously played for the Brisbane Broncos in the NRL.

-He has played at representative level for Queensland in the State of Origin series.
+Cobbo has also played at representative level for Queensland in the State of Origin series and Australia internationally.

 Background

-Cobbo was born in Cherbourg, Queensland, Australia.
-He attended Murgon State High School where he was the first Indigenous student to be school captain there.
+Cobbo was born in Cherbourg, Queensland, Australia, and is the great-great grandson of Eddie Gilbert.
+Cobbo attended Murgon State High School and was the first Indigenous student to be their school captain.